Join our Governing Body

 With a recent ‘Good’ Ofsted inspection, robust financial health and planning, and the growth of our wholly-owned subsidiary company MKC Training, both the College and our Governing Body are in a strong position.

 As Governors commit to a term of office, we anticipate that over the next two years a number of our current Governors will complete their service and stand down.
-Following a successful phase of Governor recruitment we welcomed two new Governors earlier this year, and we are actively searching for additional Governors to join our Board in 2020.
+We are therefore actively searching for additional Governors to join our Board.

 Further information on the role and function of a Governor is available in the document library below.